Why choose the Samsung Galaxy S9?

 Blue light filter mode can be scheduled

 What’s a blue light filter?
 Why do you need one?
 Okay – did you know that blue light signals your brain to be alert?
 No?
 Well, it does.
 When morning sunlight (containing blue light) hits the eye there’s a protein in the retina called melanopsin that uses vitamin A to detect it and to send signals to your brain telling it to become alert – that it’s time to get up.
 How is this relevant to your phone?
-Well, phone screens emanate blue light, and that means if you use your phone just before bedtime it’s going to make it harder to get to to sleep, and affect sleep quality generally in a negative way.
+Well, phone screens emit blue light, and that means if you use your phone just before bedtime it’s going to make it harder to get to sleep, and affect sleep quality generally in a negative way.

 The Galaxy S9’s blue filter can be scheduled for certain times each day – the last hour before bedtime, say – and will filter out the blue light so you can use your phone up to bedtime and still get a decent night’s sleep.
 The screen will appear orange, mind, so you’ll have to decide whether the trade-off is worth your while.
 Nice feature to have, though.

 The Galaxy S9 has an 8 megapixel camera on the front and a 12 megapixel camera on the back.
 Both are capable of creating very fine images.
 It wasn’t so long ago that 12 megapixels was literally unheard of outside of the realm of professional SLR cameras costing thousands and thousands of pounds.
 The S9’s camera is extremely good.

 Meanwhile, the larger Samsung Galaxy S9+ also has a 12MP camera at the rear, but this one has two lenses.
 This, along with some clever picture processing, adds optical image stabilisation (OIS), which allows for clear, blur-free shots even when zoomed in, and with a relatively shaky grip.

 Stereo speakers a big improvement on the mono S8